The College of New Jersey Logo

 The Self-Designed Major in Creative Writing or a related field.

-For more information on the Self-Designed major please see the webpage on Self-Designed majors (embed link https://liberallearning.tcnj.edu/resources/for-students/self-designed-major/) and contact the Coordinator of the Creative Writing Program, Catie Rosemurgy,
+See more information on the Self-Designed major and, contact the Coordinator of the Creative Writing Program, Catie Rosemurgy,

 INK: TCNJ’s Creative Writing Club for students